Nominations for the 2020 Peter Gillespie Social Justice Award are now closed.

 Founded in 1982, the Canadian Council of Muslim Women (CCMW) is a leading progressive voice for Muslim women in Canada.
 CCMW works diligently to promote and encourage understanding and interfaith dialogue between Muslims and other faith communities.
 The work of the Canadian Council of Muslim Women embodies the values this award seeks to honour.
 In the face of increasing and sometimes tragically violent discrimination against Muslims in Canada, they have continued to raise their voices for the universality of human rights, and against restrictions or discrimination based on religion, gender or race.

 Over the twenty-five years that Peter worked for Inter Pares (1985-2010), he brought his passion, courage, talent, and deep commitment to social justice to many issues and struggles around the world.
-Most notable among these were his years of collaboration with civil society organizations in Bangladesh, building movements for food sovereignty, landless rights, and democracy; his challenge to population control measures and discourse, exposing their racist and anti-poor underpinnings, and supporting the dismantlement of coercive programs; his relentless promotion of human rights in Burma, including raising millions of dollars to support refugees and displaced people; his solidarity with sugarworkers in the Philippines, who succeeded in transforming a feudal system and gaining rights to their land; his work in drawing public and government attention to the consequences of massive capital flight and tax evasion from developing countries into the global financial system.
-Throughout, he was also a staunch ally and supporter of women’s struggles for justice and autonomy, both in Canada and abroad.
+Most notable among these were his years of collaboration with civil society organizations in Bangladesh, building movements for food sovereignty, landless rights, and democracy; his challenge to population control measures and discourse, exposing their racist and anti-poor underpinnings, and supporting the dismantlement of coercive programs; his relentless promotion of human rights in Burma, including raising millions of dollars to support refugees and displaced people; his solidarity with sugar workers in the Philippines, who succeeded in transforming a feudal system and gaining rights to their land; and his work in drawing public and government attention to the consequences of massive capital flight and tax evasion from developing countries into the global financial system.
+Throughout, he was a staunch ally and supporter of women’s struggles for justice and autonomy, both in Canada and abroad.
+Following Peter’s death on May 22, 2015, the Social Justice Award was established in his name by Inter Pares in collaboration with Peter’s family and friends.